polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 When you are exporting your table(s)' DDL, you can also optionally export your DDL to a _"module"_.
-This is useful if you are creating plugins or similar functionality using Magic, since it will automatically wire up everything required to automatically create your database if it doesn't exist on whatever cloudlet it's supposed to run on, in addition to sequentially executing all migrate scripts associated with your module.
+This is useful if you are creating plugins or similar functionality using Magic, since it will automatically wire up everything required to automatically create your database if it doesn't exist on whatever cloudlet it's supposed to run on - In addition to sequentially executing all migrate scripts associated with your module.
 This implies that if you create a reusable module or plugin, once your plugin is installed, it will automatically create its database, and execute all SQL migration scripts as it is installed.